fierval/fcnd/motion_planning/README.md

 #### `motion_planning.py` and `planning_utils.py`

-`planning_utils.py` is a kitchen sink that consists all kinds of functions, useful and not so much.
+`planning_utils.py` is a kitchen sink that contains all kinds of functions, useful and not so much.
 These are functions from lesson exercises, sometimes modified, sometimes left as is.
 There is also a useful `Sampler` class, that computes obstacle polygons and their heights.
 This is used for creating graphs and adding points to them (like start and goal), as well as computing nodes of the flight graph through stochastic sampling followed by elimination of points that coincide with obstacles.

 The file also contains several `visualize_xxx` functions, used for visualizations in the notebooks.

 `motion_planning.py` is the driver for the project.
-run:

 ```sh
 python motion_planning.py
 ```